hoangvvo/nextjs-mongodb-app/README.md

 - `react` - v16.8 or above required for **react hooks**.
 - `react-dom` - v16.8 or above.
 - `mongodb` - may be replaced by `mongoose`.
+- `next-connect` - recommended if you want to use Express/Connect middleware.
 - `axios`, `axioswal` - optional, may be replaced with any request library.
 - `next-session`, `connect-mongo` - may be replaced with any session management solution.
 - `bcryptjs` - optional, may be replaced with any password-hashing library. `argon2` recommended.